ToshioCP/Rake-tutorial-for-beginners-en/sec5.md

 The items here are as follows.

 - Use 'article' as the document class for LaTeX documents
+- Use geometry package and set all the margins to 2.4cm
 - Output table of contents
-- Number sections (no numbering, which is false, is the default value)
+- Number sections (the default is false)
 - Sections are numbered from the largest heading to the second largest.
 The largest heading in the "article" document class is "section" and the second largest is "subsection".
 These correspond to '#' and '##' ATX headings in Markdown.